appledora/mwparserfromhtml/README.md

 * Iterate over large tarballs of HTML dumps without extracting them to memory (memory efficient, but not subscriptable unless converted to a list)
 * Extract major article metadata like Category, Templates, Wikilinks, External Links, Media, References etc. with their respective type and status information
 * Easily extract the content of an article from the HTML dump and customizing the level of detail
-* Generate Summary Statistics for the articles in the dump
+* Generate summary statistics for the articles in the dump

 ## Installation